 Details

-The 12th annual Hackathon at the 2025 Sloan Sports Analytics Conference will bring together innovative and analytical minds to create groundbreaking solutions in the sports industry.
+The 12th annual Hackathon at the 2025 Sloan Sports Analytics Conference, presented by Wasserman Foundation, will bring together innovative and analytical minds to create groundbreaking solutions in the sports industry.
 The competition is a tremendous way to meet industry experts and peers in the sports industry over the course of the conference.
 Check out the final presentations from the 2024 Hackathon on our YouTube page!

-The Hackathon, Presented by Ticketmaster, will take place on Thursday, February 29th (i.e., the day before the official start of the Conference) starting at 9:00am ET.
+The Hackathon, will take place on Thursday, March 6th (i.e., the day before the official start of the Conference) starting at 9:00am ET.
 During the day, participants will be given a brief of the task and data set.
-Industry experts from Ticketmaster will provide mentorship throughout the event.
 The event culminates with participants presenting their work in a short presentation to a panel of distinguished judges.

 Theme Preview